All Episodes

 Oh no!

-She's in the Philippines talking to the Coast Guard there and visiting local fishermen who, if you watch the video of them carrying their fishing hall by her, they either have zero idea who she is or simply do not care.
+She's in the Philippines talking to the Coast Guard there and visiting local fishermen who, if you watch the video of them carrying their fishing haul by her, they either have zero idea who she is or simply do not care.

-But seriously, I mean one would think she would be at the southern border.
+But seriously, I mean, one would think she would be at the southern border.

 Thank you, Robin Leach, by the way.

-In solving this crisis that is officially a catastrophe.
+And solving this crisis that is officially a catastrophe.

 You want to hear some numbers?

-But then when you add in the gataways, those that we don't know about, those that may or may not be terrorists, I don't know, because there's already been 100 that have come over according to just DHS stats, and it's probably a hell of a lot higher than that.
+But then when you add in the gotaways, those that we don't know about, those that may or may not be terrorists, I don't know, because there's already been 100 that have come over according to just DHS stats.

-Now, numbers are thrown out all the time on cable news and they're thrown out on radio, and people don't provide this thing called context.
+Now, numbers are thrown out all the time on cable news and they're thrown out on radio and people don't provide this thing called context.

 Sean does, but I'm saying the rest of the amateurs don't.